GREEN Grant Program

 Go GREEN and

-Your favorite local organization can reduce its electric bills and support renewable energy through a $40,000 grant, provided by Emerald PUD’s GREEN Grant program.
+Local organizations can reduce their electric bills and support renewable energy through a $40,000 grant, provided by Emerald PUD’s GREEN Grant program.

-The application deadline is March 15, 2017.
-Please note that an organization does not need to own its building to apply for a GREEN grant
+IMPORTANT NOTE: an organization does not need to own its building to apply for a GREEN grant.

 Emerald’s GREEN Grant Program dedicates funds to local organizations interested in renewable energy projects.
-These projects help groups save money on electricity costs, which in turn, frees up funds that could be used to provide additional community services.
+These projects help groups save money on electricity costs.
+This then frees up funds that could be used to provide additional community services.

 Grant funding comes directly from customers enrolled in Emerald PUD’s GREEN program.
 These customers also vote to select the winning applicant.